RicRicci22/dncs-lab/README.md

 host-2-c                  running (virtualbox)

 ```
-Hopefully, this command will return  something like that.
 It means that our six VM's, corresponding to the six components of the topology, are set up and running.
 You can confirm the fact by opening VirualBox and see that there are six virtual machines running named dncs-lab_router-1, dncs-lab_router-2 etc.
 ## Common part
-This part reports command that you can use in every VM with the same purposes.
+This part reports commands you can use in every VM with the same purposes.
-- Once all the VMs are running verify you can log into all of them, by opening six terminals, log into the cloned folder and and type this commands:
+- Once all the VMs are running verify you can log into all of them, by opening six terminals, log into the cloned repo folder and and type this commands:
 Terminal 1 --> `vagrant ssh router-1`
 Terminal 2 --> `vagrant ssh router-2`
 Terminal 3 --> `vagrant ssh switch`